AnushaKamat/ECE590/hw_3/README.md

  *  Q6.
 Method take that returns like matlab
  *  Q7.
 Method _to_string converts the elements of AA into char*
  *  Q8.
 Modifying DA ADTs to keep track of all DA pointers created , valid and to be able to destroy all

-min
-max
-mean
-median
-sum
-last
-front
-also modified pop and pop front

-copy
-modify map to have a copy

-range

-concat

-_to_string for ADT
-_num_arrays
-_destroy_all
-_is_valid

-_num_arrays
-_destroy_all
-_is_valid

-fn running_total
- *  Add parameter num to previously calculated sum
- *  A static variable sum is used to keep track of sum in between fn calls